 After unknowingly suffering from endometriosis for decades, in 2009 she co-founded the Endometriosis Foundation of America (EndoFound) alongside Advanced Gynecological Surgeon Tamer Seckin, MD.
 EndoFound launched the first interdisciplinary research facility in the country for Gynepathology, as a joint project between Harvard Medical School and MIT and Lakshmi gave the keynote address at the Center’s opening in December 2009.

-Padma is the creator, host, and executive producer of the critically acclaimed Hulu series Taste the Nation, currently in production for its second season in May 2023 and received 4 Critics Choice Real TV Nominations.
-Taste the Nation is the recipient of a 2021 Critics Choice Real TV Award for Best Culinary Series and a 2021 Gotham Award nomination for Breakthrough Series, and 2022 Critics Choice Real TV Award for Best Show Host.
+She is the creator, host, and executive producer of the critically acclaimed Hulu series Taste the Nation, currently in production for its second season in May 2023 and received 4 Critics Choice Real TV Nominations.
+Taste the Nation is the recipient of a 2021 Critics Choice Real TV Award for Best Culinary Series, a 2021 Gotham Award nomination for Breakthrough Series, and 2022 Critics Choice Real TV Award for Best Show Host.
 In June 2022, Taste the Nation: Holiday Edition won a James Beard Foundation Award in the Visual Media - Long Form category.

-Padma also serves as host and executive producer of Bravo’s two-time Emmy-winning series Top Chef, now in its 20th season.
-Top Chef has been nominated for 37 Emmys, including her three-time nomination for Outstanding Host for A Reality-Competition Program.
+Lakshmi also serves as host and executive producer of Bravo’s two-time Emmy-winning series Top Chef, now in its 20th season.
+Top Chef has been nominated for 42 Emmys, including her four-time nomination as Outstanding Host for A Reality-Competition Program.
 In 2022, she accepted two Critics Choice Real TV Awards for Best Culinary Show and Best Competition Series on behalf of Top Chef as well as an award for Best Show Host.